Victor Kahu: Reception

 Victor has been described as a "favourite" character.
 His wedding to Anne was labelled "memorable".
 Frances Grant of The New Zealand Herald was critical of the character and his storylines, calling the romance storyline with Anne; silly and hoping Kahu would be revealed as the murder of Geoff so that he would be written off.
 She later called Victor "immensely unlikeable" and criticized his facial hair.
 The arrival of Victor and his son Nelson was praised in relation to Māori presence, with Nelson's portrayer Quinton Hita stating; "I have to tip my hat to the show.
 It's gone a long way down the track in trying to present Māori in a positive light.
 And also, I suppose, trying to naturalise the contribution that Māori make to our society."
+Producer Simon Bennett reflected on the introduction of Victor and his family in a less positive lens, "With the best will in the world the intention to introduce a down on their luck Maori family who moved from the country to the city came across as mawkish and somewhat PC in flavour."
 The storyline that saw Dominic Thompson frame Victor as Geoff's murderer has gone down as iconic.
 Michael Galvin (Dr. Chris Warner) highlighted the episode where Chris and Victor participated in a hospital musical as the lowlight of his career on the soap.
 The episode aired on September 12, 2001 and was subsequently the lowest rated episode to ever air.
 Victor and Anne's relationship was also criticized, being called "bizarre" and "not right".